weiweitop/documentation/_posts/2020-09-06-prod-enhancements.md

 ### July 2019 - #15108

-A new functionality for adjusting the shortage hours with the overtime is introduced in HR Works.
+A new functionality for adjusting the shortage hours with the overtime is introduced in HROn.
 Shortage hours is adjusted from overtime hours in an order of Holiday OT, Off day OT and Normal OT during payroll calculation and the remaining OT hours only will be paid.
 Further, this functionality must be linked on Department level.

 Changes based on customized SP.

 ![](images/prod-enhance-image59.png)

-## New Report - Attendance Summary Report in HR Works
+## New Report - Attendance Summary Report in HROn

 ### July 2019 - #15424